Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Convergence of alternating projection method for designing structured tight frames

-We first review the following useful results which provide lower bounds on the norm of each column of $\mD_k$ and the smallest singular value of $\mS_k$. \begin{prop}\cite[Proposition 23]{tropp2005designing} Assume that the initialization $\mS_0$ is a full rank matrix from $\setS$.
-Then, for any $k\geq 1$, we have \begin{itemize} \item the Euclidean norm of each column of $\mD_k$ is at least $\frac{c_{\min}}{\sqrt{\sum_{\ell}c_\ell}}$; and \item the smallest singular value of $\mS_k$ is at least $\sqrt{c_{\min}}$. \end{itemize} \end{prop} As a consequence of \Cref{prop:TF norm}, define the subsets
+We first review the following useful results which provide lower bounds on the norm of each column of $\mD_k$ and the smallest singular value of $\mS_k$. \begin{prop}\cite[Proposition 23]{tropp2005designing} Assume that the initialization $\mS_0\in\setS$ is full rank.
+Then, for any $k\geq 1$, we have $(i)$ the Euclidean norm of each column of $\mD_k$ is at least $\frac{c_{\min}}{\sqrt{\sum_{\ell}c_\ell}}$; and $(ii)$ the smallest singular value of $\mS_k$ is at least $\sqrt{c_{\min}}$. \end{prop} As a consequence of \Cref{prop:TF norm}, define the subsets